-All information submitted after the initial financial aid application will be used by the Faculty to re-calculate students'

-financial aid applications.
-Recalculation may result in students receiving additional funding, or re-paying bursary overpayments.
+All information submitted after the initial financial aid application will be used by the Faculty to re-calculate students' financial aid applications.
+Recalculation may result in students receiving additional funding.

 The Financial Aid Office reserves the right to review students' government student financial assistance and OLSAS information in order to accurately assess students' financial situation.